Wimmics/KGnoVis/README.md

 }]
 ```

-- target: string.
+- **target**: string.
 The target key specify which SPARQL will be used to define the target nodes of the graph.

 ```js
 config: [{